14 Best Criminal Justice Schools in Florida

 Many students continue their education to earn advanced criminal justice degrees.

-The program is geared toward students who completed the Florida Department of Law Enforcement’s Criminal Justice Standards & Training Commission Basic Recruit Academies for Law Enforcement Officers and/or Correctional Officers.
+The program is geared toward students who have completed the Florida Department of Law Enforcement’s Criminal Justice Standards & Training Commission Basic Recruit Academies for Law Enforcement Officers and/or Correctional Officers.

 Courses Offered